-Gwendolyn Maia Hicks
+Gwendolyn M. Hicks

-Gwendolyn Maia Hicks (they/them) writes emails by day and fiction about feelings by night.
-They are an alumna of the 2022 Clarion Science Fiction and Fantasy Writers' Workshop and a 2025 Lambda Literary Fellow in Speculative Fiction.
-They are pursuing their M.F.A. in Fiction at San Francisco State University.
-They love green things, yearning, and The Mountain Goats.
+Gwendolyn M. Hicks (they/them) writes emails by day and fiction about feelings by night.
+They are an alumna of the Clarion Workshop and the Lambda Literary Retreat.
+Currently, they are earning their M.F.A. in Fiction at San Francisco State University, where they are Co-Lead Fiction Editor for Fourteen Hills.
+They love green things, yearning, and making elaborate playlists.

 Forthcoming